Understanding the “hormone soup” of Perimenopause

 What can I do NOW?

-• Reduce alcohol and caffeine consumption to the least amount needed not to hate your life.
-Both can worsen symptoms especially anxiety, sleep changes and hot flashes/night sweats.
+• But back on alcohol and caffeine.
+Both can worsen symptoms, especially anxiety, sleep changes and hot flashes/night sweats.